CERTI: Center for Educational Research & Technological Innovation

 Taryn Myers, Ph.D.

-Director of Academic Effectiveness and Associate Professor of Psychology, Virginia Wesleyan University
+Director of Academic Effectiveness and Professor of Psychology, Virginia Wesleyan University

 Mary Roberts, Ph.D., LPC-ACS, ATR-BC, ATCS